Experience Guided Fishing on International Falls’ Rainy Lake

 Meet The Guides

-Billy began his career at the famous Kettle Falls Hotel in 1965, learning under Mike Williams.
-He guided full time until 1975, then weekends and vacations through the fall of 1984.
-Billy went to work full time at Rainy Lake Houseboats in April of 1985 and has overseen our guide service ever since.
+Billy was inducted to the Minnesota Fishing Hall of Fame as a Legendary angler on March 23, 2018.
+He began his career at the famous Kettle Falls Hotel in 1965, learning under his uncle Mike Williams.
+He guided full time through 1975, then weekends and vacations through the fall of 1984.
+Billy went to work full time at Rainy Lake Houseboats joining guide Bob Jornlin in April of 1985 and has overseen our guide service ever since.
 He is an expert walleye, smallmouth bass, northern pike, crappie and musky fisherman.
-He has appeared numerous times on InFisherman TV, Babe Winkelman’s Good Fishing, Lindner’s Angling Edge, North American Fisherman, Butch Furtman’s Sportsman’s Journal, Midwest Outdoors, Backroads with Ron and Raven, and In Depth Outdoors.
+Bill has mentored and trained twenty-five guides on Rainy Lake over the last 52 years.

 Jon has been guiding at Rainy Lake Houseboats for the past ten years.
 He is an adept fisherman, able to target all of Rainy Lake’s species of fish.
 Jon has a true love for the outdoors.
 In the winter, you can find Jon in the woods working for a local logging company or on the ice fishing!

 Ryan has been guiding at Rainy Lake Houseboats for the past thirteen years.
 Ryan went to law enforcement school, but could never let Rainy Lake go.
 He is a quiet, unassuming person, but a deadly force on the water.
-Ryan is an accomplished multi-specie angler specializing in all Rainy Lake has to offer: walleye, musky, crappie, smallmouth bass and northern pike.
+Ryan is an accomplished multi-species angler specializing in all Rainy Lake has to offer: walleye, musky, crappie, smallmouth bass and northern pike.